remaerd/Keys/README.md

 	let privateKey = key.privateKey
 ```

 When your create a pair of `AsymmetricKeys`, a `publicKey` and a `privateKey` will be generated.
-So you can encrypt your data with `publicKey` and decrypt the data with `privateKey`.
+So you can use them to encrypt data, then send the other key and encrypted data to third-parties.

 It's a good practice to generate two pair of `AsymmetricKeys`, so you can encrypt / decrypt / sign / validate your data with these four keys.